infiniticio/docs.infinitic.io/src/pages/docs/workflows/syntax.md

 {% callout type="note"  %}

 `newService` stubs can to be defined only once.
-You can use it multiple times to dispatch multiple new tasks.
+We can use it multiple times to dispatch multiple new tasks.

 {% /callout  %}